Jaundice in Newborns and the Importance of Breastfeeding.

 Breastfeeding the baby early and frequently will help decrease bilirubin levels quickly.
 The colostrum is especially important, as it acts as a natural laxative, helping the baby excrete the bilirubin through the stool.

-Breastfeeding will also encourage healthy gut flora, this increases the amount of enzymes that process bilirubin.
+Breastfeeding will also encourage healthy gut flora, this increases the number of enzymes that process bilirubin.

 When the Mother is Advised to Stop Breastfeeding